-University of Washington Head Women’s Coach Mike Neighbors was a long-time and very productive D1 assistant coach after being a successful high school coach.
+University of Arkansas Head Women’s Coach Mike Neighbors was a long-time and very productive D1 assistant coach after being a successful high school coach.

 He has seen from many vantage points what it takes for an assistant to contribute to a program.
 Scroll below to read some of his thoughts: